Guilherme774/BunnyCommerce/README.md

 ### That is a simple but very powerfull project and i tried to use the best developments, git and clean code practices.

-### I performed the entire development flow, from the entity diagrams to the code itself to get as close as possible to a real project.
+### I performed the entire development flow, from the entity diagrams to the code itself, to get as close as possible to a real project.

 <br>